marktriggs/archivesspace-wiki/Home.md

 How to run a test version with an embedded database.

 ## [[Standalone JAR and mysql]]
-Run the standalone jar (embedded jetty) with a mysql database.
+Run the standalone jar (embedded jetty) with a MySQL database.

 ## [[Installing in Tomcat and Mysql]]
-How to deploy `.war` on tomcat using mysql database.
+How to deploy `.war` on Apache Tomcat using MySQL.

 ## [ArchivesSpace google group](http://groups.google.com/group/archivesspace)
 Join our community of archivists and technologists working together to build a next-generation archives management tool.